feliciawang08/pos-affs/README.md

 Simplistic markdown-type blog for creating personal posts of positive affirmations.
 Utilizes Node.js, Express, and MongoDB.

-## How to run
+## How To Run:
-After cloning,
+After cloning, run the following in the project directory terminal:
-1. run `npm i express mongoose ejs` in the project directory terminal.
+1. `npm i express mongoose ejs`
-2. run `npm i --save-dev nodemon`.
+2. `npm i --save-dev nodemon`
-3. Run `npm run devStart`.
+3. `npm run devStart`.
 This will check the code each save.
+4. Go to localhost:5000 (or change value in app.listen() in server.js).
+Refresh as necessary when changes are made.